-We have all received the (often dreaded) juror summons instructing us to show up at a designated courthouse as a potential juror.
-Most of us get dismissed from this civic duty at a very early stage (sometimes without even setting foot in a courtroom).
+Most of us have received a juror summons instructing us to show up at a designated courthouse as a potential juror.
+Many people get dismissed from this civic duty at a very early stage (sometimes without even setting foot in a courtroom).
 But, what happens to the large pool of prospective jurors (called the “venire”) who are led into the courtroom?

-The first thing that usually happens is a series of questions (or a written questionnaire) from the court to weed out people who truly cannot serve due to physical, language, or irresolvable family or other conflicts.
+Before even going to the courthouse, the court or jury management office usually sends prospective jurors a written questionnaire.
+The answers help weed out people who truly cannot serve as jurors due to physical, language, or irresolvable family or other conflicts.

 Each attorney has an unlimited number of “for cause” challenges which are, as the term suggests, based on a specified reason or “cause” to challenge the prospective juror.
 A prospective juror may be challenged for cause because of:

-When an attorney wants to challenge a juror for cause, she must state to the court the reason for that challenge.
-Even though the number of such challenges is unlimited, attorneys do not generally exercise very many (and frequently none at all) because of the difficulty of accusing a prospective juror of bias or other incompetency to serve.
-The remaining jurors may resent the attorney for making a for-cause challenge and the judge may even refuse to excuse the juror (if he or she is not persuaded that cause exists), which might harm the attorney’s client more than just silently keeping the person on the panel in the first place.
+When an attorney wants to challenge a juror for cause, they must state to the court the reason for that challenge.
+Even though the number of such challenges is unlimited, attorneys do not generally exercise very many because of the difficulty of accusing a prospective juror of bias or other incompetency to serve.

-A “peremptory” challenge is one that is made without having to state a reason.
+A “peremptory” challenge is one that is made without having to state a reason (without cause).
 Because the attorneys for each party may make peremptory challenges without justifying them, court rules limit the number of peremptory challenges to a handful for each side.
 In federal criminal trials, the number of peremptory challenges allowed is ten for the defendant and six for the prosecution in a felony case, 20 for each side in a death penalty case, and three for each side in a misdemeanor case (Fed.
 R. Crim.
 P. 24.)
 (In a civil case, federal rules allow each side three peremptory challenges.
 (28 U.S.C. § 1870.))

 In 1991, the Court held that the constitutional prohibition on peremptory challenges based on race also applied in civil cases.
 (Edmonson v.
 Leesville Concrete Co., 500 U.S. 614 (1991).)
 In 1994, the Court held that the same constitutional reasoning barred peremptory challenges based on gender.
 (J.E.B. v.
 Alabama, 511 U.S. 127 (1994).)

-In addition to voir dire (and often before that stage of trial), attorneys for each side may turn to certain research and survey tools to test how sympathetic the jury pool in their area would be to their client’s case.
+In addition to voir dire, attorneys for each side may turn to certain research and survey tools to test how sympathetic the jury pool in their area would be to their client’s case.
 Some lawyers hire jury consultants, who often have detailed demographic information for a prospective jury pool.
 These consultants often also attend voir dire and advise the attorney who hired them during that process.

-Some attorneys use focus groups of randomly selected area residents to present portions of their case to in order to see how people respond.
+Some attorneys present portions of their case to focus groups of randomly selected area residents to see how people respond.
 Others present their cases to colleagues in mock trials to obtain feedback as to how jurors might respond to their presentation of evidence and their closing arguments.